 Specifies that all updates are to be TSIG-signed using the keyname secret pair.
-If hmac is specified, then it sets the signing algorithm in use; the default is hmac-md5.
+If hmac is specified, then it sets the signing algorithm in use; the default is hmac-md5 or if MD5 was disabled hmac-sha256.
 The key command overrides any key specified on the command line via -y or -k.